MissMeriel/ROSbot_data_collection/docs/rosbot_equipment_setup.md

          - Open the .yaml file you are using for params, this should be found under `~/ros2_ws/src/usb_cam/config`.
          - In your params.yaml file set `pixel_format` to `yuyv2rgb`.
 6. Run ROS visualization through `rviz2`.
 Inside RViz, click `Add` button and create visualization `By topic`.
 The image data is published to the `/image_raw` topic.
-   - Check the camera screen displayed and make sure it is clear, if it is not (but cheese is clear):
+   - Check the camera screen displayed and make sure it is clear.
+   - If it looks somethhing like this (but cheese is clear):

    - You have the wrong resolution in your configuration file.
    - Open the .yaml file you are using for params, this should be found under `~/ros2_ws/src/usb_cam/config`.
    - In your params.yaml file set `image_width` and `image_height` to the same resolution as output by your camera.
 For the ZED camera in this project, it is 1344 x 376 respectively.